top of page

 • Watching others move forward while you wait

 Avoidance doesn’t mean laziness.
-It often means fear, fatigue, or uncertainty.
+It often stems from fear, fatigue, or uncertainty.

 Fear Often Lives Inside “Someday”